miklevin/MikeLev.in/_posts/2025-10-23-pipulates-blueprint-for-ai-collaboration.md

    site, usually through the navigation as indicated by the `<nav>` element (another cruft filter).

-So there's a yesteryear reality that the CGA leans into and there's a *world of tomorrow* real-time crawling reality it likewise leans into.
+So there's a yesteryear reality that the CCGA leans into and there's a *world of tomorrow* real-time crawling reality it likewise leans into.

 Did I mention this is the million-dollar deliverable in the field of SEO — now